tensorush/tensorush.github.io/content/lop.md

 - Creatives that produce meaningful entertainment

+- Educators that ensure physical and mental growth

 - Physicians that treat physical and mental issues

-- Educators that ensure physical and mental development